 Roasted pumpkin salad with feta and walnuts served in a platter

-• Cut the pumpkin into even cubes.
+Cut evenly: Cut the pumpkin into even cubes.
 This will ensure uniform roasting.

-• The pumpkin should be soft and have a lovely golden color.
-Do not overcook as it can turn mushy in the salad.
+Cooking pumpkin just right: Because ovens can vary in temperature, the amount of time it takes to roast a pumpkin can also vary.
+The pumpkin should be soft and have a lovely golden color.
+Do not overcook, as it can turn mushy in the salad.

 What To Serve With?

 Soup and Salad is the perfect meal.
 Serve this pumpkin salad with any soup of your choice.
-Some inspirations are – Instant Pot Mushroom Wild Rice Soup, Broccoli Cheddar Soup, or Lemon Chicken Orzo Soup.
+Some inspirations are – Mushroom Wild Rice Soup, Broccoli Cheddar Soup, or Lemon Chicken Orzo Soup.

 The combination of pasta with salad can never go wrong.
-Try some pasta recipes – Spaghetti with Pesto, Penne in Tomato Cream Sauce, and Lemon Parmesan Orzo.
+Try some pasta recipes – Spaghetti Pesto, Penne in Tomato Cream Sauce, and Lemon Parmesan Orzo.

 Serve it with some plain grilled chicken, fish, or tofu.